elunna/nerfhack-changelog/README.md

   * piercer room

 ### SHOP CHANGES
-*  Shopkeeper's real name may be used in cursing shoplifters message (from xNetHack).
+*  Shopkeeper's real name may be used in cursing shoplifters message (xnh).

 **Lighting shops:**
 * Magic lamps are one notch rarer - down to 11.3% per game now overall (Spork)